-Post Orders shall be kept current at all times and formally reviewed at least annually and updated as needed.
-Staff who become aware that any part of a folder of Post Orders is out of date or in need of repair or replacement shall notify the shift supervisor.
+Post Orders shall be kept current at all times.
+Post orders shall be formally reviewed annually, at a minimum, and updated as needed.
+Should staff members become aware that any part of a folder containing post orders is out of date, or in need of repair or replacement, they shall immediately notify the shift supervisor.

-- 1. Post Orders and logbooks are confidential and must be kept secure (under lock and key) at all times and never left in an area accessible to detainees. - 2.
-The chief of security shall determine whether Post Orders need updating during the period between annual reviews.
-Any time a page becomes difficult to read, it shall be removed and replaced by a clean copy. - 3.
-Two weeks before the annual review, security supervisory staff shall solicit written suggestions for changes or additions to Post Orders from ICE/DRO staff, contract staff and other affected staff.
+- 1. Post Orders and logbooks are confidential and must be kept secure (under lock and key) at all times, and shall never be left in an area accessible to detainees. - 2.
+The Chief of Security shall determine whether post orders require updates during any period between annual reviews.
+Any time the Chief of Security determines a page is too difficult to read, it shall be removed and replaced by a clean copy. - 3.
+Two weeks before the annual review, supervisory staff shall solicit written suggestions for changes or additions to post orders from ICE/ERO staff, contract staff and other affected staff.

-The security supervisor or equivalent shall review and comment on all suggested changes prior to submitting them to the chief of security for review and possible inclusion in Post Orders.
+The security supervisor or equivalent shall review and comment on all suggested changes prior to submitting them to the Chief of Security for review and possible inclusion in post orders.
 All submissions shall be retained in a historical file for two years.